How long you can stay on an AEWV

 The 'total time you can stay' is the total amount of time you can stay in New Zealand on 1 or more AEWVs.
 We also call this your

 If you do not have an AEWV now, and you want to apply for one for the first time, the length of your AEWV will normally be the same as the total time you can stay.
-However it may be shorter than this in some cases, for example if your employment agreement is for a short, fixed-term contract.
+However, it may be shorter than this in some cases, for example if your employment agreement is for a short, fixed-term contract.

 If you already have an AEWV and the length of your visa is less than the total time you can stay, you may be able to get another AEWV.

-When you get to the end of the total time you can stay, you must leave New Zealand for 12 months before you can get another AEWV.
+When you get to the end of the total time you can stay, you must leave New Zealand for 12 months before you can get another regular AEWV.

 Check your AEWV length and total time you can stay